Make Date Night, special, delicious, and relaxed with this Garlic Butter and Prawn Oven Baked Risotto.

 - 5 Ingredient Salad & Vinaigrette (called a Christmas Salad but it’s a perfect simple and delicious salad to enjoy all Winter long)

 - Roasted Asparagus (throw into the oven halfway through the risotto cooking time)

 - Rosemary Beet and Grapefruit Salad that has all the right colours for Valentine’s Day.

 In previous years I’ve made this Spinach Pesto Couscous with Prawns (this pesto sauce is a must-do for picky eaters!
-It’s a whole clamshell or bag of spinach and no kid ever realizes it!) and this Surf-n-Turf Board which are both great for date night recipes.
+It’s a whole clamshell or bag of spinach and no kid ever realizes it!).

 Make Date Night, special, delicious and relaxed with this Oven Baked Garlic Butter Prawn Risotto.
 Take a few minutes to add the ingredients to the pot and then let the oven bake this dish and have it ready in under 30 minutes!

 - 1 tbsp unsalted butter

 - 3 cloves garlic, minced